asundquistdavis/Video-Games-Sales/README.md

 ### Additional Notes
 - Set up of your Python Enviroment may be as simple as a ``source activate {your enviroment here}`` or ``conda activate {your enviroment here}``, but may require you to activately set up a Python Enviroment from scratch.
+- If you would like to confirm that your database is loaded, you can run the [test query](test_query.sql) file in pgAdmin.